-ARITHMETIC-As far as Percentage.
+ARITHMETIC-Complete.

-ENGLISH GRAMMAR-A thorough knowledge of the Parts of Speech and their uses in the Sentence.
-As much as is usually included in Grammars to Syntax.
-A brief composition on some easy topic is also required as a test of spelling, punctuation, etc. DESCRIPTIVE GEOGRAPHY-As much as is included in Appleton's Higher or Frye's Complete Geography.
+English Grammar.-A thorough knowledge of the Parts of Speech and their uses in the Sentence.
+A brief composition on some easy topic is also required as a test of spelling, punctuation, etc.

+Descriptive Geography-As much as is included in Appleton's Higher or Frye's Complete Geography.